Is Katie Holmes Pregnant? Rumors Are Swirling After She Confirms She’s Dating Jamie Foxx

-Katie Holmes and Jamie Foxx confirmed their relationship days ago during a beach outing in Malibu, California and now, fans are wondering if a pregnancy led to their decision to go public.
+Katie Holmes and Jamie Foxx confirmed their relationship days ago during a beach outing in Malibu, California, and now, fans are wondering if a pregnancy led to their decision to go public.

 As Katie Holmes continues to attend the ongoing events of New York Fashion Week after spending time with her boyfriend in Los Angeles earlier this month, rumors are swirling in regard to their potential baby news.